Category theory for scientists (Old version): Monads

 \end{example}

 \begin{application} \href{http://en.wikipedia.org/wiki/Observer-expectancy_effect}{\text Experiments are supposed to be performed objectively}, but suppose we imagine that changing the person who performs the experiment, say in psychology, may change the outcome.
-Let $A$ be the set of experimenters, let $X$ be the parameter space for the experimental variables (e.g. $X=\tn{Age}\cross\tn{Income}$) and let $Y$ be the observation space (e.g. $Y=\tn{propensity for violence}$).
+Let $A$ be the set of experimenters, let $X$ be the parameter space for the experimental variables (e.g. $X=\tn{Age}\times\tn{Income}$) and let $Y$ be the observation space (e.g. $Y=\tn{propensity for violence}$).
 Then whereas we want to think of such an experiment as telling us about a function $f\taking X\to Y$, we may want to make some of the context explicit by including information about who performed the experiment.
-That is, we are really finding a function $f\taking X\cross A\to Y$.
+That is, we are really finding a function $f\taking X\times A\to Y$.

 However, it may be the case that even ascertaining someones age or income, which is done by asking that person, is subject to who in $A$ is doing the asking, and so we again want to consider the experimenter as part of the equation.
 In this case, we can use a monad to hide the fact that everything in sight is assumed to be influenced by $A$.
+In other words, we want to announce once and for all our modeling context---that every observable is possibly influenced by the observer---so that it can recede into the background.

 We will return to this in Examples \ref{ex:experimenter matters 2} and \ref{ex:experimenter matters 3}.

 \end{application}